OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 The following code snippet shows the JSON for an entity value with multiple data types nested within `properties`.

 > [!NOTE]
-> To experiment with this JSON code snippet in a complete sample, open [Script Lab](../overview/explore-with-script-lab.md) in Excel and select [Data types: Create entity cards from data in a table](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/excel/20-data-types/data-types-entity-values.yaml) in our **Samples** library.
+> To experiment with this code snippet in a complete sample, open [Script Lab](../overview/explore-with-script-lab.md) in Excel and select [Data types: Create entity cards from data in a table](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/excel/20-data-types/data-types-entity-values.yaml) in our **Samples** library.

 ```TypeScript
 const entity: Excel.EntityCellValue = {